tasim313/Everything-Need-to-Know-About-Git/README.md

 3. Review and merge the PR.

 **How to Comment on PRs**
--Use the PR interface to leave comments on specific lines of code.
+- Use the PR interface to leave comments on specific lines of code.
--Provide constructive feedback and suggestions.
+- Provide constructive feedback and suggestions.

 **Conflicts**
 Conflicts occur when Git cannot automatically merge changes.